hardolf/JRiver.MediaCenter/LyricsFinder/Documentation/ReadMe - Developer.txt

 Projects
 --------
+Documentation                : Documentation project holding the ReadMe notes etc.
+Installation                 : Installation project responsible for building the release packages.
-LyricServices\*              : Lyric service projects, one for each service.
+LyricServices\*              : Lyric service projects, one for each service, no "hard" references but loaded by LyricsFinderCore at runtime.
 LyricsFinderPlugin           : Plugin for JRiver Media Center.
 LyricsFinderCore             : Core project used by both standalone and plugin.
 LyricsFinderExe              : Standalone program, does not need the plugin.